Cadcorp/OS-Open-Built-Up-Areas-stylesheets/ESRI Stylesheets (LYR)/README.md

 **3.**  In the labeling dropdown, make sure 'Use Maplex Label Engine' is on.

-**4.**  Click on the ‘Add Data’ button and navigate to the stylesheets folder and the directory that matches your data format (geopackage) and stylesheet format (ESRI ArcMap stylesheets LYR)
+**4.**  Click on the ‘Add Data’ button and navigate to the stylesheets folder and the directory that matches your data format (geopackage) and stylesheet format (ESRI ArcMap stylesheets LYR).

-**5.**  Select the lyr file and click ‘Add’
+**5.**  Select the lyr file and click ‘Add’.

 **6.**  Double-click on a layer to access the Layer ‘Properties’ window > select the ‘Source’> click on ‘Set Data Source…’ > navigate to your OS Open Built Up Areas > select relevant dataset > select ‘Add’.

-Repeat step 6 for all if they don't link automatically.
+Repeat step 6 for all other layers.

 We recommend viewing of the data between **1:2,500** and **1:250,000** for maximum legibility.